jakcron/nstool/README.md

 ```

 ## Specify File Type
 NSTool will in most cases correctly identify the file type.
-However you can override this and manually specify the file type with the `-t` or `--intype` option:
+However you can override this and manually specify the file type with the `-t` or `--type` option:
 ```
 nstool -t cnmt some_file.bin
 ```